-GRZ-R10 Home businesses and home craft occupations Qualifying criteria apply to activities under this rule.
-Permitted Activity Standards 1.
-Home businesses and home craft occupations must: a. be carried out within a lawfully established residential building (excluding minor buildings) or an associated accessory building that meets the permitted activity standards in Rule GRZ-R6; GRZ-Rx1, GRZ-Rx2 or GRZ-Rx3. b. not involve the use of any source of motive power other than electric motors of not more than 0.56kw; c. be limited to one home business or home craft occupation per site, excluding home offices; d. not have more than one non-resident person working on the site at any one time; and e. not have any deliveries related to the activity made to or from the site between the hours of 7pm and 7am.
-The total floor area used for home businesses or home craft occupations must not exceed 40m2.
-In addition to Standards (1) and (2) above, for any home businesses: a. any retailing must be an ancillary activity to the home business; b. no goods on display shall be visible from outside the building in which the home business is undertaken; and c. the maximum retail floor space or sales area must not exceed 10m2.
+GRZ-R10 RZ-R10 Home businesses and home craft occupations Qualifying criteria apply to activities under this rule.
+Permitted Activity Standards Home businesses and home craft occupations must: S122 a. be carried out within a lawfully established residential building (excluding minor buildings) or an associated accessory building that meets the permitted activity standards in Rule GRZ-R6; GRZ-Rx4-GRZ-R33, GRZ-Rx2 or GRZ-Rx3-GRZ-R34. b. not involve the use of any source of motive power other than electric motors of not more than 0.56kw; c. be limited to one home business or home craft occupation per site residential unit, excluding home offices; d. not have more than one non-resident person working en-in the site home business or home craft occupation at any one time; and e. not have any deliveries related to the activity made to or from the site between the hours of 7pm and 7am.
+2. The total floor area used for home businesses or home craft occupations must not exceed 40m2 per residential unit.
+3. In addition to Standards (1) and (2) above, for any home businesses: a. any retailing must be an ancillary activity to the home business; b. no goods on display shall be visible from outside the building in which the home business is undertaken; and c. the maximum retail floor space or sales area must not exceed 10m2 per residential unit.
 Qualifying Criteria: Home businesses and home craft occupations are performed entirely within a residential building or accessory building.
 Home businesses and home craft occupations shall not include any activity involving any panel beating, spray painting, motor vehicle repairs, fibre glassing, heavy trade vehicles, sheet metal work, wrecking of motor vehicles, bottle or scrap metal storage, rubbish collection service (except that empty, clean drums may be stored in a suitably screened area), wrought iron work or manufacture, motor body building, fish processing, breeding or boarding of dogs or cats, visitor accommodation or any process which involves repetitive use of power tools, drills or hammering or any business activity, trade, craft or profession which creates a nuisance effect at or beyond the boundary of the property on which the activity is occurring, and does not include temporary residential rental accommodation.